mjguisado/speedis/doc/CircuitBreaker.md

 We are going to run some tests to observe the effects of the circuit breaker mechanism on the origin server.

 ## Without circuit breaker
-First, we modify the configuration file for the mocks origin, located at ./conf/origins/mocks.json, to ensure that the circuit breaker mechanisms is disabled (circuitBreaker = false) and the coalescing mechanisms are enabled—both for requests arriving at the same instance (requestCoalescing = true) and across different instances (lock = true).
+First, we modify the configuration file for the mocks origin, located at ./conf/origins/mocks.json, to ensure that the circuit breaker mechanisms is disabled (originBreaker = false) and the coalescing mechanisms are enabled—both for requests arriving at the same instance (localRequestsCoalescing = true) and across different instances (distributedRequestsCoalescing = true).

 Once modified, we proceed to start the environment:
 ```sh